A Tutorial on 5G Positioning: Introduction

-In this section, we provide an overview of the main research on 5G positioning.
-We first discuss about studies addressing methodological and algorithmic aspects, followed by an examination of research on standards and experimental efforts.
-In the last part of this section, we anticipate the originality of this research compared to the existing literature.

-A first detailed description of the potentials of \ac{5G} positioning is rooted in~\cite{shahmansoori_survey_2017}, in which the authors highlight how \ac{mmWave} and massive \ac{MIMO} technologies can be key enablers for \ac{5G} localization.
+A first investigation of the potentials of \ac{5G} positioning is in~\cite{shahmansoori_survey_2017}, where the authors highlight how \ac{mmWave} and massive \ac{MIMO} technologies represent key enablers for localization.
 They discuss general concepts of location-aware communications and use path-loss models to motivate the need for beamforming to counteract the high propagation losses at \ac{mmWave}.
-Their simulations consider \ac{AOD}, \ac{AOA}, and \ac{TOA} measurements in \ac{LOS} and \ac{NLOS} scenarios with large bandwidth (600 MHz) signals at \ac{mmWave} (60~GHz) and show an achievable cm-level positioning accuracy.
+The performed simulations, using \ac{AOD}, \ac{AOA}, and \ac{TOA} measurements extracted from large bandwidth (600 MHz) signals at \ac{mmWave} (60~GHz), prove an achievable cm-level positioning accuracy.